 Secular Buddhism :: Guiding Principles

-- Secular Buddhism understands Siddhattha Gotama as a human being, having lived within the cultural context of his time.
+- Secular Buddhism understands Siddhattha Gotama as a human being.

 - Secular Buddhism understands the community of practitioners as integral to the positive development of society.

 - Secular Buddhism supports a culture of awareness, encouraging the availability of this teaching and practice.